-Allowing candidates to use campaign funds to pay for childcare is not only a common sense solution to the barriers that everyday caregivers face while running for office, it also protects candidates' choice to spend personal campaign dollars on what makes the most sense for them.
+Allowing candidates to use campaign funds to pay for childcare is not only a common sense solution to the barriers that everyday caregivers face while running for office, it also protects candidates' ability to spend personal campaign dollars on what makes the most sense for them.
 Every political candidate in the state of Ohio should be able to use the campaign funds that they raise to pay for caregiving services that they need to run for office.
 This is a common sense solution at no cost to taxpayers or state governments.

 I urge the House Government Oversight Committee to support HB114 and vote it favorably out of committee.
-I am happy to answer any questions.